denisbeslic/denovopipeline/README.md

 python src/main.py summary --input example_dataset/YOURDATA_reformatted.mgf --results example_dataset/results/ --db example_dataset/results/Default\ PSM\ Report\ with\ non-validated\ matches.txt
 ```

 The summary file will be generated in your results directory and include Spectrum Title, Peptide Prediction, Peptide Score, Single Amino Acid score for each tool.
+Using database results will also generate information about missing cleavages and noise factor in your spectrum.

 ### Assembly results